blinkletter/UsingGAMESS/_build/html/_sources/1_Setup.md

 ### *GAMESS*

 *GAMESS* is proprietary application that performs **quantum mechanical calculations**.
 There is too much about quantum chemistry to even begin to explain it here.
 We will use it as a mysterious black box so be sure to follow the recipes.
-The ***GAMESS* software and instructions** can be obtained at [here](https://www.msg.chem.iastate.edu/GAMESS/)
+The ***GAMESS* software and instructions** can be obtained [here](https://www.msg.chem.iastate.edu/GAMESS/)

 You will need to apply for a **free academic license** and wait for a reply with a password for downloading *GAMESS*.
 You can obtain compiled executable binaries for *Windows*, *Linux* and *MacOS* machines.
 You can also get the source code if you want to compile it yourself.